petershin/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/liferay-frontend-tag-library/liferay-frontend-info-bar.md

 - Liferay Self-Hosted
 - Liferay PaaS
 ---
-# Liferay Front-end Info Bar
+# Liferay Frontend Info Bar

 An info bar provides a button that toggles the visibility of additional sidebar information.
 This is perfect for providing more detailed metadata for a search result, such as the file size, type, URL, etc.